ABOUT

 Finecut is a contemporary curation of Hungarian culture.

-György’s path began through collecting traditional Hungarian garments and heritage objects.
-What started as a childhood fascination grew into a rare archive of material culture and knowledge - pieces and stories now sought after by curators and researchers working on rural traditions and visual culture.
+György’s path began with collecting traditional Hungarian garments and heritage objects.
+What started as childhood curiosity grew into a rare archive of material culture and embedded knowledge - pieces and stories now sought after by curators and researchers working with rural traditions and visual history.

 Dóra’s journey unfolded through design.
-Under her brand ZSIGMOND, she developed a distinct language rooted in the heritage of the Hungarian countryside.
-Her work merges craft, cultural memory, and contemporary silhouettes, a direction further deepened by the REMADE line: garments created from decades-old rural textiles, traditional costume pieces and handwoven materials collected from the rural Hungary.
-The REMADE line became internationally recognised and was later acquired by the Museum of Applied Arts Budapest and Museum of Ethnography Hungary for its cultural significance.
+Under her brand ZSIGMOND, she developed a distinct language rooted in Hungarian countryside heritage, merging craft, memory, and contemporary form.
+This direction deepened through the REMADE line - garments created from decades-old rural textiles and traditional costume fragments - later acquired by the Museum of Applied Arts Budapest and the Museum of Ethnography for their cultural significance.

 Christmas Tree Setup - New in ’25